Hackney carriage / private hire vehicle licences

 - Proof of ownership (V5/55 Log book)

 - A valid insurance certificate

-The vehicles are tested at six monthly intervals by the District Council's own staff at our depot based on Harrison Way at Darley Dale.
+The vehicles are tested at six monthly intervals by the District Council's own mechanics at our depot based on Harrison Way at Darley Dale.

 Vehicles will need to be inspected to ensure compliance with the requirements for the vehicle specification and licence conditions contained in the Council's Taxi Licensing Policy, before a licence is granted.
 You will need to ring 01629 761345 to book a vehicle test.
-Failure to attend the test will result in you being charged an additional fee.
+Failure to attend the test will result in you being charged a missed appointment fee.